msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

 With Java 21+, the compiler enforces that every permitted subtype in switch statements on sealed interface instances are handled, removing a class of potential runtime errors.

-## When to apply this pattern

-**First, consider whether a polymorphic API is the right design.**
+## When to use a polymorphic API

-A single endpoint accepting multiple JSON schemas is appropriate when all request types go through the same lifecycle and infrastructure (authorization, data processing steps, queues, auditing/reporting) and only diverge in per-request-type execution logic.
+A single endpoint accepting multiple JSON schemas can make sense when all request types share the same lifecycle and infrastructure (authorization, queues, auditing) and only diverge in execution logic.

-Prefer separate endpoints when:
-* Request types have different authorization rules or rate limits.
-* Request types have diverging lifecycles.
-* You need clean separation of concerns and auto-generated data models or documentation for each request type's schema.
-Frameworks like OpenAPI, Swagger, and Smithy don't work as well with polymorphic schemas, which can be more difficult for clients to consume and understand.
+Prefer separate endpoints when request types have different authorization rules, rate limits, or lifecycle rules, or when you need clean OpenAPI/Swagger/Smithy documentation, which don't work well with polymorphic schemas.

+Polymorphic APIs are more difficult for clients to consume and understand compared to stand-alone APIs, so they are a better fit for internal APIs between services your team controls.

+## When to use sealed interfaces to implement polymorphic APIs

 Sealed interfaces and Jackson polymorphic type annotations are a good fit for implementing polymorphic schemas when all the following are true: